Josh Gracin

 Joshua Mario Gracin (/'greɪsɪn/; born October 18, 1980) is an American country music singer.
 He first gained public attention as the fourth-place finalist on the second season of American Idol.
 His self-titled debut album was released in 2004.
 It produced a number one hit, "Nothin' to Lose", and two more top five hits on the Billboard Hot Country Singles & Tracks charts, and was certified gold.
 His second album, We Weren't Crazy, followed in 2008.
 This album produced five more chart singles.

 Biography

 Gracin was born on October 18, 1980, and was raised in Westland, Michigan.
-His first public appearance was at an eighth grade talent competition.

 During high school, Gracin performed at state festivals, fairs, and pageants throughout Michigan.
 At 16, he performed on stage at the Grand Ole Opry in a national talent show.

 After graduating from John Glenn High School in Westland, he attended Western Michigan University before he joined the United States Marine Corps where worked as a supply clerk.

 Career

 2003–2005: Josh Gracin

 In 2003, Gracin auditioned for the second season of American Idol.
 He made it to the finals and eventually came in fourth place on the show.
 However, because of his earlier commitment to the Marine Corps, Gracin was not able to participate in the finalist tour.
-After completing his fourth year of Marine Corps service, Gracin was honorably discharged in September 2004.
+Gracin was honorably discharged in September 2004.